acbonilla1/Futuremakers2022/README.md

 Day 6: Today I solidified my understanding of neural networks.
 I feel confident in my ability to teach others of how a basic neural network works, and how one can be used for significant purposes.
 I am excited to continue learning both low-level and high-level parts of deep learning.

 Day 7: Today I learned about Convolutional Neural Networks.
 They have been developed specifically for analyzing/classifying images, and I am excited to work with them in the future.
 I can already see many ways for this to help me in future projects, and I am hopeful to continue building my knowledge within deep learning and understand more intriguing/challenging topics that I might not have encountered in my life otherwise.

+Day 8: Today I learned more about the different biases that can exist in an algorithm, and how to fight/limit them.
+It was interesting to realize how technology can still have human error, as well as connect to many societal issues that we face.